 Do Plastic Toilet Seats Stain?

 We hope that after reading this article on Wood vs Plastic toilet seats, you have a better grasp on the complexities of choosing a wooden or plastic toilet seat.
-You may still be on the fence on which toilet seat is the best for your home as they both have their positives and negatives.
-More often than not a person chooses a wood or plastic toilet seat because they prefer the look of one more than the other.
-Let us know in the comment section below, which toilet seat you prefer.
+There are certainly many factors to consider when choosing the perfect toilet seat for your bathroom.